agersant/crystal/docs/api/graphics/drawable.md

 A base [Component](/crystal/api/ecs/component) for anything that can draw on the screen.

+This base class is of little use without overriding the `draw()` method.

 ## Constructor

 Like all other components, `Drawable` components are created by calling [Entity:add_component](/crystal/api/ecs/entity_add_component).